 Have you considered making your Living Will?

-Many times, a state of incapacity can arise from an illness or injury.
+Illness or injury may often arise a state of incapacity.
 In such a circumstance, you may not be in a position to make your own decisions.
 Expressing your choices about your future care in writing, while you are capable, can help ensure your wishes are respected.

 While Ontario law does not use the term “Living Will” it is often referred to as an Advance Directive and enables your attorneys for personal care to be aware of your wishes and directives.
 It is a legal document that contains your wishes about your care, housing, and treatment when you do not have the capacity to make decisions for yourself.

-Is an Advance Directive and Power of Attorney the same thing?
+Difference between Advance Directive and Power of Attorney

-No, an Advance Directive and Power of Attorney are not the same.
+An Advance Directive and Power of Attorney are not the same.
 In a Power of Attorney, you grant a specific person the right to make decisions on your behalf.
-In a Living Will, you are simply stating preferences for medical treatment, cure, and related desires for when you are not able to make decisions for yourself, without having to name a specific person to follow those directions.
+In a Living Will or Advance Directive, you are simply stating preferences for medical treatment, cure, and related desires for when you are not able to make decisions for yourself, without having to name a specific person to follow those directions.

 In many situations, an Advance Directive can be a part of a comprehensive Power of Attorney.
 These two documents together are called a proxy directive.